planetmint/planetmint-driver-python/docs/handcraft.rst

     In [0]: from sha3 import sha3_256

-    In [0]: from cryptoconditions import Ed25519Sha256, ThresholdSha256
+    In [0]: from planetmint_cryptoconditions import Ed25519Sha256, ThresholdSha256

 Create the asset, setting all values: